Stephman1/liveability-app/README.md

 Step 1.

-First, you should start the server application by running the command
+First, you should start the server application by running the below commands in a terminal window:
 ```
 cd server
 npm start
 ```
-in a terminal window.
 This application (server.js) runs on the host ‘localhost’ and port 8080 as specified using the configuration file (config.json).

 Step 2.

 This application, by default, runs on localhost - port 3000.
-Once you run the below command, your default browser should open up a window to localhost:3000 (you might need to wait a few seconds for it to load).
+Once you run the below commands, your default browser should open up a window to localhost:3000:
 ```
 cd client
 npm start